+Team Leader

-Team Leader Main Scale plus TLR2a. (£2668) September 18 Start.
+Main Scale plus TLR2a. (£2668) September 18 Start.

 Additional benefits: Health Care, Personalised profession development programmes, Focused time for Team Leader.
 We are a 4 form entry Primary School, Nursery to Year 6, partnership with 7 other primary schools within the Hillingdon and Slough Boroughs.

-We are committed towards achieving excellence, our drive to secure the best for all our children and strong team working.
+We are commited towards achieving excellence, our drive to secure the best for all our children and strong team working.

 Closing date 23rd May, Interviews 25th May.
 Applications to be sent to clunnon1@theparkfederation.org.

-For more details can contact the principal Surject Johra on sjohra@theparkfederation.org.
+For more details can contact the principal Surjeet Johra on sjohra@theparkfederation.org.

+SCHOOLSWEEK

+Clare is our new sales executive at Schools Week, and your go-to person for everything jobs-related.

 Having worked in recruitment advertising for the last 15 years, Clare is a highly experienced sales professional and will advise you on the best formats and channels to get your recruitment opportunities out to the sector.

 Our specialist readership means your print and online job adverts will be seen by highly influential and talented individuals across the schools sector.

 Searching for the right candidate with the right calibre can be both challenging and time-consuming, especially when trying to work within a budget.

 Schools Week offers cost-effective approaches through proven advertising mediums, which are tailor-made to work in line with your budget and, more importantly, your expectations.

 Speak to Clare to find out how Schools Week can support your recruitment needs.

-Tel: 0203 432 1397 Email: Clare.Halliday@Schoolsweek.co.uk
+Tel: 0203 432 1397

+Email: Clare.Halliday@Schoolsweek.co.uk

-I'm here to make recruitment that bit easier CALL 02081234778 OR EMAIL JOBS@SCHOOLSWEEK.CO.UK TO SEE HOW WE CAN HELP YOU ADVERTISE YOUR VACANCIES
+I'm here to make recruitment that bit easier

+CALL 02081234778 OR EMAIL JOBS@SCHOOLSWEEK.CO.UK TO SEE HOW WE CAN HELP YOU ADVERTISE YOUR VACANCIES